patshaughnessy/patshaughnessy.github.io/posts/2009-11-25-scaffolding-for-auto-complete-on-a-complex-nested-form.markdown

-title: Scaffolding for auto complete on a complex, nested form
+title: "Scaffolding for auto complete on a complex, nested form"
 date: 2009/11/25
 tag: View Mapper